yorevs/homesetup/README.md

 - Setup most common used configurations automatically.
 - New <tab+shift> complete (using menu-complete) that will cycle though options.
-- Prompt with a monospaced font that supports [Font-Awesome](https://fontawesome.com/cheatsheet?from=io) icons.
+- Prompt with a mono-spaced font that supports [Font-Awesome](https://fontawesome.com/cheatsheet?from=io) icons.
 - Package manager helper to help installing application using recipes (**not only brew installs**).
 - Save your custom dotfiles on a [Firebase](https://console.firebase.google.com) and download it wherever you go.
 - New visual way to **select**, **choose** and **input** data for your scripts (pure bash code).